digitallinguistics/app/.github/CONTRIBUTING.md

 ### Storybook

 [Storybook] is a tool for managing a library of components.
 It allows developers to create, style, and test each component in isolation, as well as in combination.
-Each component is given its own "story", and files containing story specifications end in `.stories.js`.
+Each component is given its own "story", and files containing story specifications end in `.stories.mdx`.
 When creating new components, it is recommended that you develop using Storybook first, and then write component tests using Cypress.

 To use Storybook: